Skaanning/Veff/readme.md

                     // background job runs every 30 sec, updates the singleton feature containers with values from db.
                     .UpdateInBackground(TimeSpan.FromSeconds(30));
             });

+            // Create a class implementing IVeffDashboardAuthorizer to add auth before you can acccess the dashboard
+            // you can create multiple IVeffDashboardAuthorizers, users will have to fulfil them all to access the dashboard. services.AddSingleton<IVeffDashboardAuthorizer, MyCustomAuthorizer>();

             services.AddControllers();
         }